In theory the best fly is always the fly you are fishing. But how is it in reality? Read More

 Austria is deep frozen!
 Snowzilla has reached the land of the alps.
 Fishing is entirely impossible.
 A land deep frozen.
 Read More

 Welcome to my third pike fly collection.
+Fly fishing for pike.
 I was motivated to create me a new pattern that is big enough with a fairly good silhouette and easy to cast for longer distances.
-The perfect pattern for my Rügen trip.
+The perfect pattern for my trip to Rügen.
 Read More

 A year in a review.
 2015 is over and I’m looking back to a successful year with a lot of nice fish caught and an immense amount of lifetime impressions Read More